-From the Stuxnet and WannaCry hacks to the BlackEnergy and Flame malware, prominent energy sector threats have entailed exploits of zero-day vulnerabilities.
+From the Stuxnet and WannaCry hacks to the BlackEnergy and Flame malware, prominent energy provider threats have entailed exploits of zero-day vulnerabilities.
 Zero-day use illustrates how valuable hackers view energy networks.

-Energy sector hackers, often nation-states, appear to be motivated primarily by espionage, as in the 2017 hack of Ireland’s EirGrid, or destruction, as in the 2015 and 2016 Ukraine grid hacks.
+Energy provider hackers, often nation-states, appear to be motivated primarily by espionage, as in the 2017 hack of Ireland’s EirGrid, or destruction, as in the 2015 and 2016 Ukraine grid hacks.

 We frequently speak of detecting and blocking threats on the network edge.
 This prevents hackers from gaining entry and then moving laterally across networks, as well as establishing persistent access by which to conduct multiple exploits.
 Yet, edge detection is as important as it is difficult in the energy sector, given the unique networks often involved.